 - 15 points for following the correct path on a tile at an intersection or a dead end. - 10 points for overcoming an obstacle (bricks, blocks, weights and other large, heavy items).
-A robot is expected to navigate the various obstacles. - 10 points for reacquiring the line after a gap. - 5 points for negotiating a speed bump.
+A robot is expected to navigate the various obstacles. - 10 points for reacquiring the line after a gap. - 5 points for negotiating a speed bump or navigating through a ramp.

 If the robot gets stuck in the field, it can be restarted at the last visited checkpoint.
 The robot will earn points when it reaches new checkpoints.
 At the end of the line there will be a rectangular room with walls (the evacuation zone).
 The entrance to the room will be marked with a strip of reflective silver tape on the floor.

-Once inside the evacuation zone, the robot should locate and transport as many live victims (reflective silver balls of 4-5 cm diameter that are electrically conductive) or dead victims (black balls of 4-5 cm diameter that are not electrically conductive) as possible to an evacuation point in one of the corners of the room.
-The robot can earn between 15 to 40 points for each victim depending of the difficulty level.
+Once inside the evacuation zone, the robot should locate and transport as many live victims (reflective silver balls of 4-5 cm diameter that are electrically conductive) or dead victims (black balls of 4-5 cm diameter that are not electrically conductive) as possible to an evacuation point in one of the corners of the room, the robot should distinguish between live and dead victims and save live victims first.
+The robot can earn between 5 to 40 points for each victim depending of the difficulty level and order of rescue.
 The robot may face obstacles/speed bumps/debris in the evacuation zone.
-The robot will not score points by negotiating these difficulties
+The robot will not score points by negotiating these difficulties.

-Official RoboCupJunior site: http://rcj.robocup.org/rescue.html
+Official RoboCupJunior site: http://robocupjunior (under Rescue)